 Now, consider the case when $\nu_{1} = \nu_{2} = 1$, so that $\Delta^{0}_{1} = \Delta^{0}_{2} = \Delta^{0}_{S_{1}}$.
-When $(\beta = \gamma = 0)$, $d^{S_{1}} = \Delta^{0}$, which is due to the fact that the ground state of the system can be written as the direct product of the ground state of individual \qh layers.
-In the presence of intra-layer interaction $(\beta, \gamma)$, $\Delta^{0}_{S_{1}}$ and $d^{S_{1}}$ both modifies themselves and $d^{S_{1}}$ acquires addition contribution such that, $d^{S_{1}} = \Delta^{0}_{S_{1}} + (\alpha\beta - \gamma)/(1-\beta^{2})$, which is due to the fact that the ground states of the two \qh layers are now entangled in the presence of non-trivial $(\beta,\gamma)$.
-Also note that, in the presence of only co-propagating edge interaction $\beta$ (with $\alpha = \gamma = 0$), the ground state of the two \qh layers is still entangled, but the power laws do not modify, and we have $d^{S_{1}} = \Delta^{0}_{S_{1}}$.
-We do not have simultaneous \tdos enhancement and stability as expected owing to perfect layer symmetry even in the presence of $\beta,\gamma$ interaction as shown in Fig.~\ref{fig:S1 FP plots-pert} (c).
+When $(\beta = \gamma = 0)$, $d^{S_{1}} = \Delta^{0}$, which is due to the fact that the ground state of the system can be written as the direct product of the ground states of individual \qh layers.
+In the presence of interlayer interaction $(\beta, \gamma)$, $\Delta^{0}_{S_{1}}$ and $d^{S_{1}}$ both modify themselves, and $d^{S_{1}}$ acquires an additional contribution such that $d^{S_{1}} = \Delta^{0}_{S_{1}} + (\alpha\beta - \gamma)/(1-\beta^{2})$, which is due to the fact that the ground states of the two \qh layers are now entangled in the presence of nontrivial $(\beta,\gamma)$.
+Also note that in the presence of only copropagating edge interaction $\beta$ (with $\alpha = \gamma = 0$), the ground state of the two \qh layers is still entangled, but the power laws are not modified, and we have $d^{S_{1}} = \Delta^{0}_{S_{1}}$.
+We do not have simultaneous \tdos enhancement and stability as expected owing to perfect layer symmetry even in the presence of $\beta,\gamma$ interaction as shown in Fig.~\ref{fig:S1 FP plots-pert}(c).
 We can break the layer symmetry by taking the interaction parameter $\alpha$ in the two \qh layers to be asymmetric.
-The analytic expression of $\Delta^{0}_{S_{1}}$ and $d^{S_{1}}$ for the case of asymmetric $\alpha$ in the two layers are too cumbersome to be included in the paper, hence we have performed a numerical analysis corresponding to this case and shown that the asymmetry in $\alpha$ can indeed result in simultaneous enhancement of \tdos and stability though it requires the presence of strong interaction.
-The result of our numerical analysis is presented in Fig.~\ref{fig:S1 FP plots} (a).
+The analytic expressions of $\Delta^{0}_{S_{1}}$ and $d^{S_{1}}$ for the case of asymmetric $\alpha$ in the two layers are too cumbersome to be included in this paper; hence we have performed a numerical analysis corresponding to this case and shown that the asymmetry in $\alpha$ can indeed result in simultaneous enhancement of \tdos and stability though it requires the presence of strong interaction.
+The result of our numerical analysis is presented in Fig.~\ref{fig:S1 FP plots}(a).